ANekhai/CS_6221/README.md

-# Handwritten Digit Recognition with a Neural Network on Haskell
+# Handwritten Digit Recognition with a Neural Network in Haskell

 The repository contains a neural network written from scratch on Haskell, with accompanying Flask app that allows a user to draw a digit to be predicted on.
 Some features of the project include: